Building a "New Music" Network

 RRadio Music is a "New Music" Network.
 Download by genre and song or "Intro to Indie Artists" programs.
 Listen to the variety and quality through playlists.

-Main Points: 1) As a station or podcast you can pay high fees to play music, or become a premier music discover platform for the future of songs - free.
+Main Points: 1) As a station or podcast you can pay high fees to play music.
+Or, for free, become a premier music discover platform for the future of songs.
 2) By using RRadio Music, artists have a direct line to people who create radio station and podcast playlists.

-Take a quick listen to your options, then decide if "free is good" for you.
+Take a quick listen.
+Decide if RRadio Music is for you.

 Thursday, April 20, 2017